drakkan/sftpgo/docs/full-configuration.md

     - `enable_web_admin`, boolean.
 Set to `false` to disable the built-in web admin for this binding.
 You also need to define `templates_path` and `static_files_path` to use the built-in web admin interface.
 Default `true`.
     - `enable_web_client`, boolean.
 Set to `false` to disable the built-in web client for this binding.
 You also need to define `templates_path` and `static_files_path` to use the built-in web client interface.
 Default `true`.
     - `enable_https`, boolean.
 Set to `true` and provide both a certificate and a key file to enable HTTPS connection for this binding.
 Default `false`.
+    - `enabled_login_methods`, integer.
+Defines the login methods available for the WebAdmin and WebClient UIs. `0` means any configured method: username/password login form and OIDC, if enabled. `1` means OIDC for the WebAdmin UI. `2` means OIDC for the WebClient UI. `4` means login form for the WebAdmin UI. `8` means login form for the WebClient UI.
+You can combine the values.
+For example `3` means that you can only login using OIDC on both WebClient and WebAdmin UI.
+Default: `0`.
+    - `enable_https`, boolean.
+Set to `true` and provide both a certificate and a key file to enable HTTPS connection for this binding.
+Default `false`.
     - `certificate_file`, string.
 Binding specific TLS certificate.
 This can be an absolute path or a path relative to the config dir.
     - `certificate_key_file`, string.
 Binding specific private key matching the above certificate.
 This can be an absolute path or a path relative to the config dir.
 If not set the global ones will be used, if any.
     - `min_tls_version`, integer.
 Defines the minimum version of TLS to be enabled. `12` means TLS 1.2 (and therefore TLS 1.2 and TLS 1.3 will be enabled),`13` means TLS 1.3.
 Default: `12`.